Gus Hall: General Secretary of the CPUSA

-The McCarthy Cold War era had taken a heavy toll on the Communist Party USA, as many American members were called to testify to congressional committees.
+The McCarthy era had taken a heavy toll on the Communist Party USA, as many American members were called to testify to congressional committees.
 In addition, due to the Soviet invasion of Hungary in 1956, many members became disenchanted and left the party.
 They were also moved by the Soviet leader Nikita Khrushchev's dismissal of Stalinism.
 In the United States, the rise of the New Left and the Warsaw Pact invasion of Czechoslovakia in 1968 created hostility between leftists and the CPUSA, marginalizing it.

 Hall, along with other party leaders who remained, sought to rebuild the party.
 He led the struggle to reclaim the legality of the Communist Party and addressed tens of thousands in Oregon, Washington, and California.
 Envisioning a democratization of the American Communist movement, Hall spoke of a "broad people's political movement" and tried to ally his party with radical campus groups, the anti-Vietnam War movement, organizations active in the civil rights movement, and the new rank-and-file trade union movements in an effort to build the CPUSA among the young "baby boomer" generation of activists.
 Ultimately, Hall failed to forge a lasting alliance with the New Left.

 Hall had a reputation of being one of the most convinced supporters of the actions and interests of the Soviet Union outside the USSR's political sphere of influence.
 From 1959 onward, Hall spent some time in Moscow each year and was one of the most widely known American politicians in the USSR, where he was received by high-level Soviet politicians such as Leonid Brezhnev.